Performance Details

 Core Services

-- Produce timely and reliable new energy-related geologic information in areas of poor geologic understanding and high energy-resource potential.
+- Energy-related geologic information is produced in areas of poor geologic understanding and high energy-resource potential.

-- Produce timely and reliable new minerals-related geological and geophysical information in areas of limited information and high mineral-resource potential.
+- Minerals-related geological and geophysical information is produced in areas of limited information and high mineral-resource potential.

-- Produce timely and reliable new information on geologic hazards in areas at risk of casualties, economic losses, and infrastructure failure from natural disasters.
+- Geologic hazards information is produced in areas at risk of casualties, economic losses, and infrastructure failure from natural disasters.

-- Provide timely delivery of geological and geophysical information to industry, government, and the public in support of resource exploration, development, and pre-disaster hazard mitigation for continued economic growth and public safety.
+- Geological and geophysical information are delivered quickly and reliably to industry, government, and the public in support of resource exploration, development, and pre-disaster hazard mitigation for continued economic growth and public safety.

-- Preserve the state"s archive of representative geologic materials from across the state and provide improved public access to the non-proprietary sample inventory in support of resource exploration, land management, and geologic education.
+- Valuable geologic materials from across the state are archived and preserved in the non-proprietary sample inventory for improved public access in support of resource exploration, land management, and geologic education.

 |